 This section sets goals, strategies, and policies that reflect the vision and purposes of the LMRWMO and to minimize the negative impact of development and redevelopment on water and natural resources.
 This section is generally organized by issue area, although several goals, strategies, and policies will impact multiple issues.
-Within this Plan, goals, strategies, and policies are defined as:
+Within this Plansection, goals, strategies, and policies are defined asrelevant definitions include: